confluentinc/cp-demo/docs/index.rst

 Confluent Platform Demo (cp-demo)
 =================================

-This demo builds a full |cp| deployment with a Kafka event streaming application using `ksqlDB <https://www.confluent.io/product/ksql/>`__ and `Kafka Streams <https://docs.confluent.io/current/streams/index.html>`__ for stream processing.
+This demo builds a full |cp| deployment with a Kafka event streaming application using `ksqlDB <https://www.confluent.io/product/ksql/>`__ and `Kafka Streams <https://docs.confluent.io/current/streams/index.html>`__ for stream processing, and all the components in the Confluent platform have security enabled end-to-end.

 Follow the accompanying guided tutorial that steps through the demo so that you can learn how it all works together.
-All the components in the Confluent platform have security enabled end-to-end.

 ========